 Take Cover-More (Part of Zurich Insurance Group), for example, which reflected on its journey throughout the pandemic and decided to pivot the customer experience, thanks to the launch of the Webex Contact Center across its entire global customer service network – a move that’s already saving 30% of its operating costs year-on-year.

-According to Group CEO Cara Morton, the company’s first priority when the pandemic hit was to get travellers home.
+According to Group CEO Cara Morton, the company’s first priority when the pandemic hit was to get travelers home.
 “Then we immediately pivoted to the future,” she said, and asked, “What do we need to do to come back stronger in travel? – and that really started with the customer.”

 With CX at the forefront of everyone’s mind today, the Webex experience is all about offering an Omnichannel experience and orchestrating digital channels.
 According to James Hill, Cover-More Global Manager, Infrastructure & Cloud, the company needed to ‘think outside the box.’